MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/overview.md

     :::column-end:::
 :::row-end:::

 A single UWP application or Microsoft Edge is executed in full screen, above the lock screen.
 Users can only use that application.
-If the kiosk app is closed, it will utomatically restart.
+If the kiosk app is closed, it will automatically restart.
 Practical examples include:

 - Public browsing
 - Interactive digital signage